lune-climate/lune-ts/README.md

 ## Core implementation

 We currently use Axios to perform the operations and define our config via an interface dedicated to hold it.
-The core implementation still requires a bit of work, and is still highly based on the original core library since it was quite good tbh.
+The core implementation might be improved a bit, being still highly based on the original core library since it was quite good already.

 ## How to use